lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - When blur fires with no draft, the input now re-syncs to the committed `selectedYear` so the field never empties after Enter commits.
   - While the input is blurred and no committed year exists yet, the picker uses the last valid typed year as a temporary value so the rail recenters without fighting the edit session.
   - The input textbox always reflects the raw `yearInput` string—even before a year is committed—so blur/rail sync never drops the user’s typed digits.
+  - A `pendingCommittedYearRef` debounces `selectedYear` feedback: immediately after typing or dragging we hold the committed value locally and ignore intermediate store updates until the same value flows back, eliminating the 763↔typed flicker.

 ### Year Picker Auto-Center (2025-10-28)